The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Evolution of ions

-In the top panel of Fig.~\ref{fig:MgIICoverFrac1e11} we show the evolution of the covering fraction of Mg\,\textsc{ii} with column density $N_{\mathrm{Mg\,II}} > 10^{6}$\,cm$^{-2}$ around the forming protocluster.
-At early times, we see how the covering fraction approaches unity at large distances from the halo as the IGM is gradually enriched.
-It then remains high across the entire radial range until $z\sim3.5$.
-After this, radio mode AGN feedback plays an increasing role and the covering fraction of Mg\,\textsc{ii} within the halo drops dramatically as the inner CGM is heated, destroying much of the cold gas.

-In the bottom panel we show the covering fraction of sight-lines with column density $N_{\mathrm{Mg\,II}} > 10^{11}$\,cm$^{-2}$, where we can see the gradual decline of Mg\,\textsc{ii} in the CGM.
-In the radial range $50-250$\,kpc this evolution is most prominent, declining from $\sim\!70$ per cent at $z>6$ to $\sim\!15$ per cent at $z\sim3$.
+In the top panel of Fig.~\ref{fig:MgIICoverFrac1e11} we show the evolution of the covering fraction of Mg\,\textsc{ii} with column density $N_{\mathrm{Mg\,II}} > 10^{11}$\,cm$^{-2}$ within 250\,kpc around the forming protocluster centre.
+We can see the gradual decline of Mg\,\textsc{ii} in the CGM, particularly in the radial range $50-250$\,kpc, with the covering fraction dropping from $\sim\!70$ percent at $z>6$ to $\sim\!15$ percent at $z\sim3$.
 Much of the early evolution is likely driven by both the increasing virial temperature of the halo and quasar-mode feedback.
 Interestingly, we see a temporary enhancement of the Mg\,\textsc{ii} covering fraction within $100$\,kpc at $z=3.3$, which is most likely due to tidal debris from the merger shown in the third row of Fig.~\ref{fig:maps}.
-After this, higher ambient temperatures in the gaseous halo, due to the merger and radio-mode AGN feedback, destroys much of the cold gas in the halo.
+After this, higher ambient temperatures in the gaseous halo, due to the merger and radio-mode AGN feedback, destroy much of the cold gas in the halo.
+The bottom panel shows a higher column density threshold, $N_{\mathrm{Mg\,II}} > 10^{13}$\,cm$^{-2}$, which leads to a similar evolution but with the change restricted to smaller radii.